spacebabies/website/content/about/index.md

-+++
+---
-date = "2016-11-05T21:05:33+05:30"
+date: "2016-11-05T21:05:33+05:30"
-title = "About Joost Baaij a.k.a.
-Space Babies" description = "I enable my customers to use the Internet as best as humanly possible."
+title: About Joost Baaij a.k.a.
+Space Babies
+description: I enable my customers to use the Internet as best as humanly possible.
-+++
+---

 ## Joost Baaij